Narcissist Abuse Recovery

 - Say, “No” when you really want to;

-- Set appropriate boundaries and hold to them;
+- Set appropriate boundaries without feeling guilty;

 - Not take on too much responsibility, both physical and emotional.